246 Walnut Street

 Newton, Massachusetts 02460

-Attorney Karen M. Buckley is passionate about using her professional strengths to help people resolve life's complicated issues.
-She assists her clients through some of the most difficult times of their lives, so she feels it's essential to inject genuine humanity into the process.
+Attorney Karen M. Buckley is passionate about using her professional strengths to help people resolve life’s complicated issues.
+She assists her clients through some of the most difficult times of their lives, so she feels it’s essential to inject humanity into the progess.

 Karen takes the time needed to educate and understand her clients.
 She discusses with them not only where they are now, but how they arrived at this point and how to move forward.
-"If I can help my clients envision a better future for themselves while I'm looking out for their best interests, I feel I'm doing my job," Karen says.
-"It's not only about winning.
-It's about doing what's best for you and your family, not only today but into the future."
+“If I can help clients envision a better future for themselves while I’m looking out for their best interests, I feel I’m doing my job” Karen says.
+“It’s not only about winning, it’s about doing what’s best for you and your family, not only today but into the future.”

 In civil litigation, Karen particularly enjoys helping clients find a reasonable, appropriate solution to their disputes.
 Proper use of discovery and a willingness to keep the client’s best interest – in every sense of its meaning – in mind often allow Karen to achieve a positive result.

-Karen is a member of the New York and Massachusetts Bar Associations, the Massachusetts Collaborative Law Council and the International Association of Collaborative Professionals.
-Karen serves on the Board of Directors for The Divorce Center, a non-profit organization that utilizes public and professional education to make divorce less traumatic and more civil, particularly for the children.
-She also volunteers her time as a trial judge in the Massachusetts Bar Association's annual high school mock trial competition.
-Karen has been appointed as the attorney for children under the ARC program in Norfolk Probate and Family Court and volunteers as a conciliator in Suffolk Probate and Family Court.
+Karen is a member of the New York and Massachusetts Bar Association, the Greater Boston Family Law Inn of Court, the Massachusetts Collaborative Law Council, the International Association of Collaborative Professionals, and The Divorce Center.
+She also volunteers her time as a trial judge in the Massachusetts Bar Association’s annual high school mock trial competition.
+Karen has been appointed as the attorney for children under the ARC program in Middlesex and Norfolk Probate and Family Court and volunteers as a conciliator in Suffolk and Norfolk Probate and Family Court.

 246 Walnut Street, Newton, MA 02460 | 617 964 7000

 © Copyright 2017 Rosenberg, Freedman and Lee LLP.
 All rights reserved.